swaraj3000/swaraj3000/README.md

 ### Hi there 👋
+I like to train large deep neural networks on different problem set.

+How to reach me:- swaraj301095@gmail.com

 <!--
 **swaraj3000/swaraj3000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.